 - Encryption – Encrypt your data at rest

-- Role-based access -Using least privileges and role-based access is a way to restrict access
+- Role-based access -Using the least privileges and role-based access is a way to restrict access

 - Multi-factor authentication – Utilize multiple layers of security